Bicycle Accident Attorneys in Pensacola, FL

 You deserve to be compensated for the full extent of your injuries when a motorist hits you.
 If you are injured in a crash, you have the right to file a claim with the at-fault driver’s insurance company or file a lawsuit directly against the other driver.
 Through either, you can seek the full extent of damages you’ve suffered, including compensation for medical expenses, pain and suffering, lost wages, and all other losses.
 You also have the right to seek competent legal representation in your pursuit of damages.

 Bicycle Accident Statute of Limitations

 The state of Florida mandates that if you are going to file a civil action for recovery after an accident based on negligence, you file the suit within four years from the date of the cause of action.
 If you fail to act within this statute of limitations, you will be barred from recovery indefinitely.

 How Our Bicycle Accident Lawyers Can Help

 Some describe riding a bike as taking your life in your hands every time you enter a roadway, and to some extent, this is true.
 Riding a bicycle can be dangerous, and hundreds of crashes are reported on an annual basis.
 However, our lawyers can help you to seek compensation for your damages if you ever suffer through a crash.
-When you call the law offices of Whibbs Stone Barnett, P.A., our Florida injury attorneys will get to work on your case immediately.
+When you call the law offices of Whibbs Stone Barnett Turner, PA, our Florida injury attorneys will get to work on your case immediately.
 We not only know how to investigate bicycle accidents to prove fault and negligence, but how to negotiate with insurance adjusters to maximize settlements.

 For more information about how we can help you, contact us for a free consultation.
 You can reach us at 1-888-219-4561, or by visiting our law office in person today!